techandsoftware/teletext/README.md

 # API

+## Teletext(options)

+Returns the teletext instance with the API functions below.

+The `options` parameter object is optional, with properties:
+* `webkitCompat`: boolean
+   * `true` (default) - the generated SVG is compatible with Safari/Webkit browsers (all browsers on iOS), but it's bigger
+   * `false` - uses SVG2 features which work in most browsers but not Safari or any browser on iOS, as they fail to render the graphics properly unless you use `setView` to switch the view to `classic__font-for-mosaic` (documented below)

-The `teletext` object is exported by `@techandsoftware/teletext`, and supports the methods below for drawing on the screen and controlling the rendering.
+Call the following methods on the teletext instance to draw on the screen and control the rendering.

 ## addTo(selector)